Admin authentication¶

 When you pass an ActivityLog to perform_login, it records:

-Entries live in the admin_activity SQLite table and, if GSHEET_WEBHOOK_URL is set, are forwarded asynchronously on a daemon thread so the webhook being slow or down doesn't block the login response.
+Entries live in the admin_activity SQLite table and, if GSHEET_WEBHOOK_URL is set, are forwarded asynchronously on a daemon thread so a slow or unavailable webhook does not block the login response.

 Transport-layer contract¶